vuejs/awesome-vue/README.md

   - [Fintechers](https://www.fintechers.io) - Fintech focused job board.
   - [Devjournal](https://www.devjournalapp.com) - Collaborative todo list for projects and ideas.
   - [Bubbleflat](https://bubbleflat.com) - Online platform that helps students and young Professionals find their perfect roommates by searching for people with similar lifestyles, interests, or schools.
 Laravel & Vuejs
+  - [blip](https://blip.website) - Test websites for speed, mobile-friendliness, security and the HTML5 doctype.
+Find businesses around a location and test their websites en masse, or just test your own URL.

 ### Interactive Experiences